Chart Color Schemes

 Population

-Population growth drivers in Nunawading are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Nunawading are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-As of November 2025, Nunawading's population is estimated at around 13,391.
-This figure reflects an increase of 978 people since the 2021 Census, which reported a population of 12,413.
-The change was inferred from AreaSearch's estimate of the resident population at 13,241 following examination of the latest ERP data release by the ABS in June 2024, along with an additional 212 validated new addresses since the Census date.
-This results in a population density ratio of 2,636 persons per square kilometer, placing Nunawading in the upper quartile relative to national locations assessed by AreaSearch.
-Nunawading's growth rate of 7.9% since the 2021 census exceeded both the SA4 region (4.0%) and the SA3 area, marking it as a growth leader in the region.
+As of Nov 2025, the estimated population of the Nunawading statistical area (Lv2) is around 13,533.
+This reflects a growth of 1,120 people since the 2021 Census, which reported a population of 12,413.
+The change was inferred from AreaSearch's estimate of 13,230 residents following examination of ABS's latest ERP data release (June 2024), and an additional 212 validated new addresses since the Census date.
+This results in a density ratio of 2,664 persons per square kilometer, placing Nunawading in the upper quartile relative to national locations assessed by AreaSearch.
+The area's population growth of 9.0% since the 2021 census exceeded both its SA3 area (4.8%) and SA4 region, marking it as a growth leader.
 Overseas migration contributed approximately 91.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, adjusted employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Considering these projected demographic shifts, an above median population growth is projected for Nunawading, with the area expected to expand by 2,448 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 17.1% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023, adjusted employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Considering these projections and demographic shifts, an above median population growth is projected for the Nunawading (SA2).
+By 2041, the area is expected to expand by 2,448 persons, reflecting an increase of 15.8% in total over the 17 years.

 Frequently Asked Questions - Population